The pain in my Brass

 There are many games set in the Industrial Revolution, but only Brass makes you feel as if an underpaid worker is shovelling your brain into a furnace, like one of its little fibreboard cubes of pretend coal.

-If you are not familiar with Brass or its various iterations, it is a resource and economic management board game about the logistics of English manufacturing and transport networks set between 1770 and 1870.
+If you are not familiar with Brass or its various iterations, it is a resource and economic management board game about the logistics of English manufacturing and transport, set between 1770 and 1870.
 If that sounds dry, it is.
 In fact, at first glance there is nothing about Brass that seems deserving of its status.
 Its art design is as dark and unwelcoming as a Birmingham winter’s day.
 This hate machine does not even care about being pretty.

 And behind this drab façade is an unremarkable set of mechanics, superficially simple enough for anyone with high school-level mathematics to understand.
 But look closer.
-These mechanics are in fact a cold black heart of tightly wound clockwork, precision tooled to produce two things: victory points and pain.
+These mechanics are a cold black heart of tightly wound clockwork, precision tooled to produce two things: victory points and pain.

 Am I exaggerating for dramatic effect?
 Only a little.
 Let’s say you want to build a building and you need coal, but there’s no coal in your network, so you need to build a link to the coal, but that also costs coal, or beer, then there’s a race for the beer, so you use someone else’s beer, which earns you no friends, and it turns out you can’t build that building anyway because it isn’t in your network either, and no one else has made any iron and you still don’t have any coal…

-While I am at least smart enough to understand that England’s canal transportation age didn’t end because they suddenly ran out of canals, I am unfortunately not smart enough to fully grok Brass’s economic crunch, or truly enjoy the dark secret of its appeal: Brass is the number one board game on Board Game Geek precisely because it is such an engine of cruelty.
-Players will line up to throw themselves into its gears, for the pleasure of emerging slightly less crushed-to-death than their opponents.
+While I am at least smart enough to understand that England’s canal transportation age didn’t end because they suddenly ran out of canals, I am emphatically not smart enough to fully grok Brass’s economic crunch, or truly enjoy the dark secret of its appeal.
+Brass is the number one board game on Board Game Geek precisely because it is such an engine of cruelty.
+Players will line up to throw themselves into its gears, for the pure pleasure of emerging slightly less crushed-to-death than their opponents.

-None of this is anyone’s fault, but it’s worth thinking about – particularly for designers who might want to skin their games with something other than the Industrial Revolution.
+None of this is anyone’s fault, but it’s worth thinking about, particularly for designers who might want to skin their games with something other than the Industrial Revolution.
 Where’s all the games about black lung disease or unionising the workforce?
 Don’t tell me that’s any more boring than moving cubes of coal about on canals.